Welcome to the Inbound Marketing Journey

 Content Creation Best Practices

-- Always use a mix of gated and ungated content to be discoverable on internet and still generate leads.
+- Always use a mix of Gated and Ungated content so you can be discoverable on Internet and still generate leads.

 - You do not always need to work on new topics.
-You can repurpose existing content pieces by adding the latest quality information to them.
+You can repurpose existing content pieces by adding latest quality information to it.

 - Content does not just have to be in the form of articles.
 Content can take the form of Infographics, Interactive calculators, Images, Worksheets, Podcasts, Comparison Matrix, Videos etc.